-Euclides Rojas joined the Major League Coaching Staff as Bullpen Coach on November 24, 2010.
-He served the Boston Red Sox in the same capacity for two seasons (2003-04) and also spent 12 days in 1999 as the Florida Marlins Bullpen Coach.
+Euclides Rojas is in his fifth season as the Bullpen Coach, having joined the Major League coaching staff on November 24, 2010.
+He served the Red Sox in the same capacity for two seasons (2003-04) and also spent 12 days in 1999 as the Florida Marlins Bullpen Coach.

-Rojas spent six years as Pittsburgh's Latin American Field Coordinator, a position he held since 2005.
-He also worked for the Pirates as a roving minor league instructor in 2002 with an emphasis on the club's Latin American program.
+Rojas spent six years (2005-2010) as Pittsburgh's Latin American Field Coordinator and also worked for the Pirates as a roving minor league instructor in 2002 with an emphasis on the club's Latin American program.

 Prior to joining the Pirates in January of 2002, Rojas spent five seasons as a coach in the Florida Marlins minor league system.
 He began his coaching career in the Gulf Coast League the same day he was released as a player by the Marlins on June 2, 1996.